Welcome to Outdoor Education Leadership

 Outdoor education courses at Salisbury University take learning beyond the boundaries of the traditional classroom to help students develop a broad variety of practical skills in an atmosphere that combines discovery and adventure.
 Core components of the program include stewardship of the environment and the development of adventure-based leadership skills.
 Experiential learning techniques are used and key objectives include:

-Outdoor Education classes offer practical preparation for a growing job market.
+Outdoor education classes offer practical preparation for a growing job market.
 Graduates of the program will acquire skills that can be used in Camp leadership, National Park Services, and a variety of wilderness adventure and interpretive programs.
-Job-ready certifications include Canoeing & Kayaking, Wilderness First Aid, and SCUBA Diving.
+Job-ready certifications include Canoeing and Kayaking, Wilderness First Aid, and SCUBA Diving.
 Internships are available upon request and can provide ideal preparation for prospective employers.
-An Outdoor Education minor is also an excellent complement for any major, as it offers an alternative approach for developing valuable skills such as teamwork, communication, risk management, and responsible decision making.
+An outdoor education minor is also an excellent complement for any major, as it offers an alternative approach for developing valuable skills such as teamwork, communication, risk management, and responsible decision making.